Maybelline Logo

 Maybelline Logo 2002-2019

-At the beginning of the third millennium, the developers brought back the logo of the 1990s.
-They modernized the old version by removing the long horizontal line and placing the phrase “New York” in the lower right corner under “Maybelline.”
+At the beginning of the third millennium, the developers returned to the 1990s logo.
+They modernized the old version, removing the long horizontal line and placing the phrase “New York” in the lower right corner under the inscription “Maybelline.”

 2019 – today